 Square Reader is very small, so it’s easy to bring to clients’ houses and back to your desk.

-The transaction rate is 1.75% for chip and contactless cards regardless of the card accepted.
-In addition, you get Square Invoices, over-the-phone payments, ecommerce and payment links as free extra tools without monthly fees.
-You can also manually enter card details in the POS app if you’ve forgotten the card reader and you’re with the client and payment card (neither SumUp nor Zettle allow this in their apps).
+The transaction rate is 1.75% for all chip and contactless cards.
+In addition, you get invoicing, over-the-phone payments, ecommerce, a booking system and payment links as free extra tools without monthly fees.
+You can accept contactless cards or mobile wallets directly on the phone through Tap to Pay in the app, if you’ve forgotten the card reader.

-There are no fixed charges apart from the card rate applicable to any of the accepted cards.
-If you need scheduling, accounting or nearly any other tools, you can integrate with a big range of partner platforms to connect sales and features.
+There are no fixed charges apart from the card rate.
+If you need accounting or nearly any other tools, you can integrate with many partner platform.

-For an additional 1% on top of the transaction rate, you can get instant payouts to your bank account, otherwise transactions will take one (max. two) working days to reach your bank account.
+For an additional 1.5% fee, you can get instant payouts to your bank account, otherwise transactions will take about one working day to reach a bank account.
+With Square Card, you can access funds immediately without an extra fee.

 The free POS app has the most product and payment features out of all app-based card readers.
 For example, you can sell e-gift cards, get customer feedback through digital receipts and refund custom amounts.